wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 ```

 ### High-error structure saver
-Struct and a function that includes calculating energies using all the models
-#### HERE CONTINUE
+Struct *OutputTrajectory* with a function that is executed at the end of every trajectory.
+It allows calculating energies with all the models from *models_mult* list.
+After that, error (standard deviation) is calculated and compared to the manually chosen *v_models_error*, which is the minimum error required for the structure to be saved.

+If the calculated error is higher than *v_models_error*, the structure is saved to the *db_out* database stored in a specified path.

+{: .note }
+In order to save memory, only the last structure is returned by our output function.

 ```jl
 struct OutputTrajectory